 Sometimes, flocks mingle together.

 During the dry season, large groups (up to 700 birds) will congregate peacefully at a water source, though flock identity remains intact.
 Sometimes, one flock will adopt the young of another, and sometimes, groups of subadults will form.

 The ostrich can roar like a lion.

-While not exactly a roar, the male ostrich has a booming warning call that can sound like a lion.
+While not exactly a roar, males have a booming warning call that can sound like a lion.